Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation: Introduction

 In this work, we demonstrate that statistical analysis of standard second-harmonic generation (SHG) autocorrelation signals provides a direct probe of pulse breathing dynamics.
 By acquiring thousands of single shot SHG intensity traces at each discrete delay position and computing the Fano factor (variance-to-mean ratio), we quantify a measure of pulse width fluctuations.
 This technique exploits the quadratic intensity dependence of the SHG process\,\cite{boyd2008nonlinear}, where the signal variance becomes highly sensitive to pulse width variations especially away from the pulse center.
-The signal levels were kept to $\sim60\%$ of saturation, but not lower because of signal to noise concerns.
-We apply this method to our mode-locked oscillator operating at 1030 nm.
+We apply this method to two mode-locked oscillators operating at 1030 nm and 1045 nm respectively.
 Finally, we utilize these retrieved fluctuation parameters to predict the coherence degradation in supercontinuum generation\,\cite{Genier:19}.

 The paper is organized as follows.
 Section 2 develops the theoretical framework, deriving the variance decomposition formula and defining the Fano enhancement ratio.
 Section 3 describes the experimental apparatus and measurement protocol.
-Section 4 presents results including FROG characterization of the average pulse and statistical autocorrelation revealing the M-shaped Fano profile.
+Section 4 presents results including FROG characterization of the average pulse and statistical autocorrelation revealing the characteristic shape of the enhanced Fano profile.
 Section 5 discusses physical interpretation and implications for applications.
 Section 6 concludes.